How to manage employees who are undergoing gender reassignment

 - Make sure that time off because of gender reassignment is treated no less favourably than absence because of sickness.

-- Discuss with the employee what information should be provided to colleagues and clients about his or her transition and when this should be provided.
+- Discuss with the employee what information should be provided to colleagues and clients about their transition and when this should be provided.

 - Consider whether or not any issues arise from the organisation's dress code or single-sex facilities.